-The title of Genius is a very prestigious one, denoting a level of intelligence rarely found in the general population.
-Assets to the world, these talented people are elevated by the public, mainly because of the sense of awe that they generate in their area of specialty.
+The title of “Genius” is a very prestigious one, denoting a level of intelligence rarely found in the general population.
+The word means guardian spirit.
+The Romans believed that people who were extremely smart or exceptionally talented were gifted so by this entity.
+Assets to the world, these talented people have always been elevated by the public, mainly because of the sense of awe that they generate in their area of specialty.
 It is through their efforts that they strive for amazing physical feats in the sporting arenas, explore the hidden secrets of our own minds, or create unimaginable beauty in a timeless masterpiece of art.
 As with all benefits, so come the challenges.
-Due to the uniqueness of their impressive gift, a Genius is prone to an elitist attitude.
+Due to the uniqueness of their impressive gift, a genius is prone to an elitist attitude.

 They are special and they know it.

-Even rarer than a Genius is the wise Genius who successfully wages war and conquers their own internal hubris as it naturally invades the selflessness of humility.
+Even rarer than a genius is the wise genius, someone who can successfully wages war and conquers their own internal hubris before it can naturally invades the selflessness of humility.

 My first book, “The Bloodline of Wisdom, The Awakening of a Modern Solutionary”, begins with this very important quote.